tigerzhaoyue/Mips-pipeline-CPU/README.md

 # Mips-pipeline-CPU
-A 5-stage pipeline CPU that supports 50 MIPS instructions with VHDL.
+A 5-stage pipeline CPU that supports 50 MIPS instructions with Verilog.

 ## structure: